Who We Are

 Cam has been an educator for over 20 years.
-He began his teaching on the North Coast of British Columbia and has since taught within the Canadian/World Studies Departments at Peterborough Collegiate and Vocational School (PCVS) and Kenner CVI in the Kawartha Pine Ridge District School Board (KPRDSB) since 2004.
+He began his teaching on the North Coast of British Columbia and has since taught within the Canadian/World Studies Departments at Peterborough Collegiate and Vocational School (PCVS), Kenner and Adam Scott CVI in the Kawartha Pine Ridge District School Board (KPRDSB) since 2004.
 Cam’s teaching practice enables students to make links between their own lives and communities, and larger global sustainability challenges.
 Central to Cam’s approach is that students see themselves as agents of change: identifying problems and generating creative solutions, to shape their own future.

 Cam has been the staff coordinator of many social justice and environmental extra curricular clubs at PCVS and Kenner, and in 2009 was awarded the (Provincial) OSSTF James Forster Human Rights Award.
-This past year, Cam was awarded the Ontario Teachers Federation Secondary Teacher award for his work creating and leading the YLS program.
+In 2020, Cam was awarded the Ontario Teachers Federation Secondary Teacher award for his work creating and leading the YLS program.

 Extensive travel has broadened Cam’s understanding of global issues.
 Six years ago, he and his wife Yvonne and 2 children Kaia and Jake (13 & 12 yrs old) put backpacks on and travelled the globe for 10 months in search of sustainability leadership.
 The final 7 weeks of the trip were spent cycle-touring through Germany, Holland and Denmark exploring the remarkable sustainability best practices of the region.